Nathan East

-Nathan Harrell East (born December 8, 1955) is an American jazz, R&B, and rock bass player and vocalist.
+Nathan Harrell East (born December 8, 1955) is an American jazz, R&B, and rock bass guitarist and vocalist.
 With more than 2,000 recordings, East is one of the most recorded bass players in the history of music.
-East holds a Bachelor of Arts degree in Music from the University of California, San Diego (1978).
+East holds a Bachelor of Arts degree in music from the University of California, San Diego (1978).
 He is a founding member of contemporary jazz quartet Fourplay and has recorded, performed, and co-written songs with performers such as Bobby Womack, Eric Clapton, Michael Jackson, Joe Satriani, George Harrison, Ringo Starr, Phil Collins, Stevie Wonder, Toto, Kenny Loggins, Daft Punk, Chick Corea, and Herbie Hancock.

 Career

 Early life

-Nathan Harrell East was born on December 8, 1955 in Philadelphia, Pennsylvania to Thomas and Gwendolyn East.
-He is one of eight children (five boys and three girls) raised Catholic in San Diego, where the family moved when he was four.
+Nathan Harrell East was born on December 8, 1955, in Philadelphia, Pennsylvania to Thomas and Gwendolyn East.
+He is one of eight children (five boys and three girls) raised Catholic in San Diego, where the family moved when he was four; and still practices the faith.
 He is the younger brother of Msgr Ray East of St Teresa of Avila Church in DC.

 East first studied cello from seventh through ninth grade and played in local Horace Mann junior high school's orchestra.
 At age fourteen he developed an interest in the bass guitar, playing in church with his brothers Raymond and David.
 He was active in his (Crawford) high school's music programs along with a local top 40 band called "Power".
 He has said his early influences included Charles Mingus, Ray Brown and Ron Carter on upright bass; and James Jamerson, Paul McCartney and Chuck Rainey on electric bass.
 He studied music at UC San Diego.
 Nathan East is also an accomplished amateur magician member of The Magic Castle and the Academy of Magical Arts.